 Assessment MethodsAssessment is ongoing and can occur at any time during the program.
-Assessment methods may include a portfolio of accumulated evidence, teacher observation and/or checklists, evidence gained through projects or program participation, awards from recognised programs, self-assessment inventories, and oral and written work.
+Methods may include a portfolio of accumulated evidence, teacher observation and/or checklists, evidence gained through projects or program participation, awards from recognised programs, self-assessment inventories, and oral and written work

 MaterialsA materials fee applies.
 Students need to supply basic stationery requirements and some equipment may need to be purchased for industry specific modules.

-Pathways to further studyOn completion, students may go onto further study, pre-apprenticeships or employment.
+Pathways to further studyOn completion, you may go onto further study, pre-apprenticeships or employment

-Career PathwaysStudents who successfully complete the course will be eligible to apply for a range of vocational training courses, pre-apprenticeships, traineeships or employment.
+Career PathwaysOnce you successfully complete the course will be eligible to apply for a range of vocational training courses, pre-apprenticeships, traineeships or employment

 Units Of Study